IBMStreams/streamsx.kafka/_docs/260-user_setup_krb5_kafka_cluster.md

 to configure NTP.

-For hostname resolution, make sure that all servers participating in a realm, (KDC, possibly zookeepers, Kafka servers, Kafka clients) resolve all names in the same fashion, and report their own FQDN in the `hostname` command.
+For hostname resolution, make sure that all servers participating in a realm, (KDC, possibly zookeepers, Kafka servers, Kafka clients) resolve all hostnames in the same address, and report their own FQDN in the `hostname` command.
 On RHEL 7, use the *hostnamectl set-hostname * command to change the system's hostname.

-When using */etc/hosts* for forward name resolution, make sure that all VMs use the same version of that file and that the own hostname is never resolved to the loopback address *127.0.0.1*:
+When using */etc/hosts* for forward hostname resolution, make sure that all VMs use the same version of that file and that the own hostname is never resolved to the loopback address *127.0.0.1*:

     127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4